chapter eight

 If you publish a web application and make it publicly accessible, you will want to make sure only authorized users can access it, unless, of course, your application is just a trivial website.

-Applications orchestrated by .NET Aspire are no exception.
-Because .NET Aspire is a platform for building complex distributed applications, chances are that you aren’t using it to build trivial websites.
+Applications orchestrated by Aspire are no exception.
+Because Aspire is a platform for building complex distributed applications, chances are that you aren’t using it to build trivial websites.
 Therefore, knowing how to secure your orchestrated application is a must.

 8.1 A brief introduction to Single Sign-on